warriorgraph/airbrake-docs/jekyll/_docs/airbrake-faq/error-reduction-in-very-large-groups.md

 difference is that you can not browse every single occurrence of this error.

 ### Rate limiting
-Because these error groups with very high ocurrence counts can report many errors each minute, Airbrake will start to partially limit the percentage of new occurrences that will be accepted per minute.
+Because these error groups with very high occurrence counts can report many errors each minute, Airbrake will start to partially limit the percentage of new occurrences that will be accepted per minute.
 This allows your other errors and projects to use your account's resources more efficiently.